 Of course, RHI stock comes across as a yesteryear investment, particularly because of the paradigm shift that has impacted the working environment.
 However, it’s fair to note that Robert Half has adjusted its business model, accommodating remote interviews and giving its corporate clients access to a network of remote professionals.

-Moreover, because of the horrific losses in the labor market, very few people are in a position to turn down opportunities.
+Moreover, because of the horrific losses in the labor market, very few people can afford to turn down opportunities.
+Indeed, the stubbornly high unemployment claims remain the thorn on the economic recovery proponent’s side.
 Thus, “ghosting” won’t be an issue, providing another potential lift for RHI stock.

 Slack Technologies (WORK)

 Due to the advent of software innovations and cloud computing, it’s easier than ever to work from home.
 Now, most employees would prefer telecommuting, but they often run into resistance with their bosses.
 Call me cynical, but I believe most employer-employee relations operate on a leery, skeptical platform.
 However, the coronavirus may shift this thinking toward a productive path.
-As well, it may also move the needle for Slack Technologies (NYSE:WORK) and WORK stock.
+Certainly, it has moved the needle for Slack Technologies (NYSE:WORK) and WORK stock.

 A former senior business analyst for Sony Electronics, Josh Enomoto has helped broker major contracts with Fortune Global 500 companies.
 Over the past several years, he has delivered unique, critical insights for the investment markets, as well as various other industries including legal, construction management, and healthcare.
 As of this writing, he did not hold a position in any of the aforementioned securities.